Employment Opportunities

 REPORTS TO: Director of Program Services

-LOCATION (position based at): Winter Haven, Florida
+LOCATION (Openings at): Tampa, FL and Winter Haven, FL

 Lighthouse for the Blind & Low Vision is currently seeking a Teacher of Children with Visual Impairments – Early Intervention Program.
 This individual will provide early childhood development and instruction in Expanded Core Curriculum to visually impaired children aged birth to 5 years old and their families to help maximize their children’s self-sufficiency and independence as well as their physical, emotional, cognitive, social skills and development.
 Services are provided in the home, school and other appropriate environments.